-“While exercise may not be right for every pregnant woman, we do encourage capable moms-to-be to work with their obstetrician on creating a nutrition and workout plan,” ____ OB at WCF said.
-“Exercise during pregnancy can help reduce the risk for gestational diabetes, preeclampsia, and fetal macrosomia.”
+“While exercise may not be right for every pregnant woman, we do encourage capable moms-to-be to work with their obstetrician on creating a nutrition and workout plan,” Dr. Molly Long at WCF said.
+“Exercise during pregnancy can help reduce the risk of gestational diabetes, preeclampsia, and fetal macrosomia.”

 Here are five benefits of exercising during menopause.